ThaimanDigital/cse15l-lab-reports/Lab2.md

 # Part 3 - What I Learned

-In Lab 3 I learned how to use JUnit, a testing framework, to effectively test my code against expected inputs and fringe cases.
+In Lab 3 I learned how to use JUnit, a java testing framework, to effectively test my code against expected inputs and fringe cases.
 Althought fully testing your code against all inputs is impossible, writing JUnit tests beforehand will ensure that you code is working as intended for most inputs.
 The advantage of using JUnit over manually testing your code is you can prewrite JUnit tests, and then test them against funcitons as you implement them.
-THis allows you to code more efficiently and effectively.
+This allows you to code more efficiently and effectively.
+I also learned that just because your code is passing all your tests doesn't mean it doesn't contain any bugs.
+Therefore, designing test cases correctly and thoughfully is an important programming skill.